A Saint Who Levels Up Through Necromancy

 “Tsk, tsk.
 You’d be more comfortable lying down.
 What a waste of effort.”

-An old man perched on the broken concrete looked down at Yujin and chuckled, hollow and amused.
+An old man perched atop the concrete rubble looked down at Yujin, chuckling emptily.

-The incarnation of Odin, divine king of Asgard.Head of House Romanov.And, like Yujin, a transcendent who had reached the ninth Stellar Rank.
+He was the incarnation of Odin, divine king of Asgard, and head of House Romanov, a transcendent who had climbed, like Yujin, to the ninth Stellar Rank.

 The bastard who turned Seoul into hell.